dovandu/code-ios-swift/README.md

 - Equal Centering: đảm bảo center của mỗi subview sẽ có khoảng cách bằng nhau.

 spacing: Chia đều các view con 1 khoảng

+let stackView = UIStackView() //Horizontal axis by default
+//Widths will be stretched to fill, usually one view takes up the majority of the space stackView.distribution = .fill
+//Widths are stretched to fill with the same width stackView.distribution = .fillEqually
+//Widths are stretched to the same size to fill based off of their intrinsic content size, but they scale to keep the same proportions.
+Think resizing things in Sketch with the lock on. stackView.distribution = .fillProportionally
+//Padding is used to fill out the space horizontally, but generally the views stay the same size stackView.distribution = .equalSpacing
+//Attempts to keep the horizontal centers of each view to remain equally spaced stackView.distribution = .equalCentering
 ```

 ## 2.Core Graphics Tutorial : https://viblo.asia/p/core-graphics-tutorial-part-1-djeZ1gJ85Wz